dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 The snippets presented to the developer each follow a specific coding pattern with the aim of determining whether that pattern affects readability.
 In each case, the developer is either presented with a snippet that follows the pattern, or a *control* snippet that does not.

+The coding patterns tested had all been claimed to improve or inhibit readability, and lent themselves to being turned into comparison tests.
 As an example, one of the experiments is designed to measure the readability of **ternary operators**.
 A ternary operator is a conditional expression that looks like this (in javascript).

 ```js
 var result = condition ? 'yes' : 'no';